Lufthansa sees efficiency measures boosting earnings this year

 The passenger business managed to eke out a 0.6 percent growth in quarterly revenue to 5.07 billion euros, mainly through tightened seating capacity growth.

-The airline's first-quarter operating loss remained at 359 million euros, a bigger loss than the 299 million expected and hit by 64 million in restructuring costs, strikes and a long winter.
+The airline's first-quarter operating loss remained at 359 million euros ($474 million), a bigger loss than the 299 million expected and hit by 64 million in restructuring costs, strikes and a long winter.

 Revenue grew only 0.1 percent to 6.63 billion versus a forecast 6.65 billion.